Postgraduate student finance

 Scholarships and funding

-We offer a number of ARU scholarships and bursaries to postgraduate students and researchers.
-Take a look at what's on offer.
+We offer a number of ARU scholarships and bursaries to postgraduate students.
+Take a look at the scholarships and bursaries we offer.

 Other sources of funding are available, and you may find the Alternative Guide to Postgraduate Funding useful.
 Anyone can access it but if you're currently studying at ARU, you can login to the Alternative Guide to Postgraduate Funding for free.